darrylmeyer/raspberry-pi-led/README.md

 To run this script enter into the terminal: `sudo python multiple_leds.py <steps> <time> <pin 1> ... <pin n>`.
 Where steps is the number of LED on-off operations, time is the amount of time an LED will be on for and pin 1 to pin n are the pin numbers of the LEDs.

+## simultaneous_leds.py

+Lights up multiple LEDs simultaneously.

+### Usage
+To run this script enter into the terminal: `sudo python multiple_leds.py <time> <pin 1> ... <pin n>`.
+Where time is the amount of time the LEDs will be on for and pin 1 to pin n are the pin numbers of the LEDs.

 ## Thanks
 Thanks to Jeremy Morgan for his tutorial and Python code that helped to get me started – available [here](https://www.jeremymorgan.com/tutorials/raspberry-pi/how-to-blink-led-raspberry-pi-2/).